pluswerk/grumphp-config/README.md

 pluswerk/grumphp-config will add the required ``extra.grumphp.config-default-path`` automatically to your ``composer.json``.

-if pluswerk/grumphp-config should not edit your composer.json than you must add this:
+If pluswerk/grumphp-config should not edit your composer.json than you must add this:
 ````json
 {
   "extra": {